|Using Keywords in Annual Meeting Proposals|

-Key words aid the program committee in grouping presentations, and help AFS staff avoid scheduling thematically related sessions against each other in a crowded program.
-In 2013, AFS will also experiment with creating an index of keywords, which will allow meeting participants to search the contents of the program thematically.
+AFS accepts up to five keywords with proposals for presentations at the AFS annual meeting.
+Keywords are not required, but they will aid the program committee in grouping presentations, and help AFS staff avoid scheduling thematically related sessions against each other in a crowded program.
+Additionally, the annual meeting program book will include an Index of Keywords, which will allow meeting participants to search quickly for presentations that interest them.

-As you prepare to submit your proposal for the AFS Annual Meeting, please refer to the AFS Ethnographic Thesaurus (AFSET), a hierarchically arranged list of terms describing ethnographic materials and topics, and two other Library of Congress references (see below).
-Your selection of terms from these standardized lists will help later scholars locate and learn from your work.
-The AFS program book index of keywords will only include terms that are approved by these sources.
+As you prepare to submit your proposal for the AFS Annual Meeting, please refer to the AFS Ethnographic Thesaurus (AFSET), a hierarchically arranged list of terms describing ethnographic materials and topics, genres, and approaches.
+Note: Names of ethnic or cultural groups, names of languages, and proper names of people, organizations, events, and places are not included in the AFSET.
+Use your own terms for these.

 Finding the standard versions of your own keywords takes just a few minutes.
 Enter the keyword you are using (eg, "costume") into the search box at the top of each web page, and the standardized form of that term will be displayed ("clothing").
 In some cases, your term will be the standard term.
 If not, use the AFSET search results to identify a usable substitute – approved synonyms, or related, broader or narrower terms.